 Lemongrass (Cymbopogon citratus)

-It is essential in many Asian cuisines, especially Thai dishes giving them a subtle citrus flavor.
+It is essential in many Asian cuisines especially Thai dishes giving them a subtle citrus flavour.

 Lemongrass has a refreshing lemon-lime taste with a tinge of mint and ginger.

 Fresh lemongrass has a delicate, floral rose like fragrance mixed with a fresh and grassy aroma.

 Lemongrass is a key ingredient in Asian cuisine, particularly Thai, at home in curries, stir fries and noodles.
 It pairs beautifully with fish, chicken and coriander.

 Propagation is by division of the bulbous base with roots.
 After pulling apart sections cut the leaves off and then plant in the garden or a pot.
 These cut leaves are good to be used as mulch.
 It is best to plant in spring, summer or early autumn, if propagated in winter the success rate can be quite low.
 Plant each 30cm apart.